 Do applicants need to already be delivering this work in schools?

-No. We welcome organisations that are already delivering high‑quality work in schools and those that are building this capability, as long as applications clearly demonstrate how models will be developed, resourced and delivered to a high standard.
+No. We welcome applications from organisations already delivering high‑quality work in schools and those building this capability, as long as applications demonstrate clearly how they will develop, resource and deliver models well.

 Can schools apply directly?